Code-Institute-Submissions/aliclarke206-Milestone_1/README.md

 ### Strategy

 A site designed for patients both new and existing to obatin information about the clinics services and therapists.
-It also a place where patients can see whats on offer and hear customer reviews and make further enquiries or bookings.
+It's also a place where patients can see whats on offer and hear customer reviews and make further enquiries or bookings.
 Essentially an online calling card for the clinic.

 ### Scope

 For patients, I wanted to provide them with features to easy accesible links to information they required about the clinic.
 Provide information about each therapist, each service that is provided, location, openning hours and how to make an appointment.
-Providing the practical information that is required by the customer.
+In essence, providing the practical information that is required by the customer.

 ### Structure